4 Mechanical Properties of Materials

 4.2.2 Elastic and Plastic Deformation

-When loaded past the yield point, the material continues to experience increasing stress and strain, although it is no longer a linear relationship.
+When loaded past the yield point, the material continues to experience increasing stress and strain, though it is no longer a linear relationship.
 Deformation beyond the yield point is permanent.
 This is known as plastic deformation.
-If an object is loaded beyond its yield point and and the load is then removed, any elastic deformation is recovered but any plastic deformation is not.
-The dimensions of the object have been permanently changed.
-You likely have experienced material yielding if you have ever deformed a coat hanger or paperclip such that it does not return to the original state.
-Such behavior is undesirable for many engineering components designed to continue operating in their original state, and we will commonly consider the yield stress to be the maximum acceptable stress in a component.
+If an object is loaded beyond its yield point and the load is then removed, any elastic deformation is recovered but any plastic deformation is not.
+The object’s dimensions have been permanently changed.

 Figure 4.3: Engineering materials are often loaded beyond yield to permanently deform the material, as in (A) the stamping process for an automotive panel or in (B) the crushing of a weld-bonded hat section used to absorb energy in an automobile accident.